Co-Parent Communication Scripts That Reduce Fights

 "Hi [Name].
 I wanted to let you know that I've been seeing someone, and it's become serious enough that I'd like [child's name] to meet them.
 I'm planning to introduce them in a low-key way — [e.g., a casual dinner at home] — in the next few weeks.
 I wanted to give you a heads-up out of respect, and I'm happy to answer any questions about how I plan to handle it with [child's name]."

-Why it works: It informs rather than asks permission (you don't need permission, and framing it that way creates a power imbalance).
+Why it works: It informs rather than asks permission.
 It describes the introduction plan so the co-parent's imagination doesn't fill in worst-case scenarios.
-The phrase "out of respect" signals that this is a courtesy, not a negotiation.

 If Your Co-Parent Reacts Poorly